JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

     - 3 unique datasets have been created, all with roughly equal divisions in class.
     - The dataset includes 6 classes: Freestyle, Butterfly, Breaststroke, Backstroke, Underwater (Dolphin/Breastroke), and Diving
     - Frame batches of 32, 64, 128 were tested
     - 12 joint coordinate keypoints are used, all head keypoints are excluded through feature extraction.
-Encountered issues with head keypoints interfering with model accuracies.
+Encountered issues with head keypoints interfering with model accuracies, so head keypoints were removed through feature extraction.
     *More details can be found in the actual code itself.

 ### Classification Tree